Symplectic lattice gauge theories on Grid: approaching the conformal window: Numerical Implementation: Grid

 The final test of this subsection is displayed in Fig.~\ref{Fig:reversibility}.
-We refer the reader to Refs.~\cite{DelDebbio:2008zf,Joo:2000dh} for discussions, rather than reproduce them here.
-The quantity $|\delta H|$ is the average difference of the Hamiltonian evaluated by evolving the MD forward and backward and flipping the momenta at $\tau=1$.
+Following Refs.~\cite{DelDebbio:2008zf,Joo:2000dh}, we also want to ensure that the reversibility of our updates is respected.
+Reversibility is one of the fundamental properties required in order to pursue a correct HMC update.
+Our update algorithm, based on leapfrog, is reversible analytically.
+Yet, when using this algorithm numerically on computers, because of the finite precision, exact reversibility is lost.
+It is therefore important to verify that implementation of the fundamental steps of the algorithm can be considered as reversible to good approximation, in order to avoid that rounding errors introduce a significant bias in our calculations.
+One can show that the quantity $|\delta H|$---the average difference of the Hamiltonian evaluated by evolving the MD forward and backward and flipping the momenta at $\tau=1$---doesn't change significantly in our simulations.
 Since the Hamiltonian in these tests is of order $\sim10^6$ and the typical $\delta H\sim10^{-11}$, the results show that the violation of reversibility is consistent with having $|\delta H| / H$ of the order of the numerical accuracy.
 This is the expected relative precision for double-precision floating-point numbers.
 Moreover, the violation $|\delta H|$ is independent of $\Delta \tau$.
+As a ``microscopic" and related effect, reversibility violations may occur while updating the gauge link variables and momenta updates during the MD evolution.
+To ensure this doesn't occur we update the gauge links through the exponentiation of the momenta, so that $U (\pi) \, U (-\pi) = 1$.
+Moreover, thanks to the double-precision nature of the variables we use, the entity of relative violations for momenta results to be within machine-accuracy in our simulations, as in the global reversibility violation case.